 The Proponent will tie into the existing BC Hydro 287 kV line for its start-up electrical requirements at the Minette sub-station.
-An alignment for the transmission line will be defined once BC Hydro's re-routing study is completed.
+An alignment for the 287 kV transmission line, which will be approximately 12 km12, will be defined once BC Hydro's re-routing study is completed.
 Operational electricity requirements will be supplied by the Refinery processes and excess electricity may be sold to BC Hydro for distribution.